allmaps/allmaps/packages/analyze/README.md

 An analyzer can also compute the following **Measures**:

 *   About the current transformation type:
-    *   `rmse`: The root-mean-square error of GCPs in projected geo coordinates
+    *   `destinationRmse`: The root-mean-square error of GCPs in projected geo coordinates
     *   `destinationErrors`: for each GCP, the error in projected geo coordinates
     *   `resourceErrors`: for each GCP, the error in projected geo coordinates, scaled to resource space
     *   `resourceRelativeErrors`: for each GCP, the error in projected resource coordinates, relative to the resource mask BBox diameter.
 *   About the Helmert transformation type:
-    *   `helmertRmse`: The root-mean-square error of GCPs in projected geo coordinates
+    *   `destinationHelmertRmse`: The root-mean-square error of GCPs in projected geo coordinates
     *   `helmertParameters`: The Helmert parameters.
 See [@allmaps/transform](../../packages/transform/).
     *   `helmertScale`: The scale
     *   `helmertRotation`: The rotation
     *   `helmertTranslation`: The translation
 *   About the polynomial transformation type:
-    *   `polynomialRmse`: The root-mean-square error of GCPs in projected geo coordinates
+    *   `destinationPolynomial1Rmse`: The root-mean-square error of GCPs in projected geo coordinates
     *   `polynomialParameters`: The polynomial parameters.
 See [@allmaps/transform](../../packages/transform/).
     *   `polynomialScale`: The scale
     *   `polynomialRotation`: The rotation